boxedworks/SteamReviewChecker/readme.txt

 17. Click 'OK'
 18. Right-click on the new task in the task list -> click 'Run'

 If successful, you will see a Windows notification pop up in the bottom-right of your primary screen.
 This notification lets you know that setup is successful.
 If there is no notification, there are either some errors with the setup above or with your Windows PowerShell.
-Try opening the script in PowerShell ISE and running it manually yourself to see the erros.
+Try opening the script in PowerShell ISE and running it manually yourself to see the errors.
 You probably need to change you PowerShell script execution policy: https://www.sqlshack.com/choosing-and-setting-a-powershell-execution-policy/ (you have to set it to Unrestricted).

 -For help contact u/SimplyGuy on Reddit;